Regulation and Licensing for Massage Therapy: Frequently Asked QuestionsHow do I get a license to practice massage in Oregon?

 I have to take the practical exam.
 What do I need to know (and where can I go for help)?

 The Oregon practical exam is NOT like a regular massage session.
 You will receive a packet that includes information about the exam which outlines the content areas that will be tested.
 The outline in the packet is extremely thorough and describes what will be tested.
 Based on past test results, kinesiology is the most-often failed portion of the exam, particularly for practitioners moving here from out of state.
 The instructions on the test packet (from the OBMT web site) detail how muscles must be identified on the body (outlined on the skin, with the drape set to appropriately cover the client).
 Many people preparing for the exam find it helpful to practice on someone.
-Please note that asking an Oregon LMT or someone who has recently failed the exam about the test is a violation of Oregon law.
+Please note that asking an Oregon LMT or someone who has taken (even if they failed) the exam about the test is a violation of Oregon law.
 Some of the massage schools in Oregon offer a practical exam review course.
 If you can find an LMT willing to help you study, this is acceptable, however, asking for/sharing/receiving actual test information is not.

 Do I have to keep my NCBTMB certification current to renew my license?